SarahHawkins26/Employee-Tracker-SQL12/README.md

 ## Description
-This note taking app lets you write and view personal notes at any time.
+This employee tracker app performs CRUD operations.

 ## Installation
-In the command line type, npm i, to install the needed applications
+In the command line type, npm i, to install the needed applications.
+Open mysql shell and USE the needed database.
+Then SOURCE the needed information and tables.

 ## Usage
-Use this project to create notes with option of unique titles to find and view at another time.
+Use this project to keep needed information in order.

 ## Contribution
 Google, lots and lots of google.